All Episodes

 And they were talking about 2016 presidential race.

-And I, you know, I had it on here, I didn't have the sound on.
+I didn't have the sound on.

-I was occasionally checking the clothes captioning.
+I was occasionally checking the closed captioning.

 I wasn't paying much attention, but I did notice that Friedman couldn't sit still.

-So, what the hell's going on?
+So what the hell's going on?

-If uh if Donald Trump is elected, he said that Trump's answer to the world's problems is nothing but testosterone and balls.
+He said that Trump's answer to the world's problems is nothing but testosterone and balls.

 And we don't need testosterone and balls.